 Development of specialty growth media and culture techniques that ensure specificity and availability of high-end technology for scaling up cultures are important factors that are expected to drive growth in these market segments.

 Cell culture media forms the largest share by volume for any culture preparation.
-However, as compared to average market prices of sera and reagents, media is very lower priced and thus even though having a higher volume consumption accounts for a smaller share of revenue.
+However, as compared to average market prices of sera and reagents, media is very lower-priced, and thus even though having a higher volume consumption accounts for a smaller share of the revenue.
 Growing demand for culturing in cytological research projects, it is expected that the segment will witness considerable demand over the forecast period.

 Cell culture products are characterized by higher profit margins and technological advancements are key for the growth of these segments.
 The primary clients are research laboratories and cell culture application development companies.
-Major segments included are culture systems, incubators, centrifuges, cryostorage equipment, biosafety equipment and pipetting instruments.
+Major segments included are culture systems, incubators, centrifuges, cryostorage equipment, biosafety equipment, and pipetting instruments.

 Cell culture systems account for the largest share of this market due to the introduction of technological advancements in operation and design of these systems for researchers and laboratories.
-Development of automated robotic liquid handling systems is expected to enhance culture capacity and maintenance of high levels of purity in a reproducible manner.
+The development of automated robotic liquid handling systems is expected to enhance culture capacity and maintenance of high levels of purity in a reproducible manner.

 Biopharmaceuticals were observed to account for the largest share of revenue for 2014 in the applications of cell culture techniques.
 Due to the primary usage of mammalian cell cultures in the production of mammalian pharmaceuticals and the growing demand for non-conventional drugs developed as a result of bio-production of proteomically and genetically enhanced drugs, this segment is expected witness lucrative growth in demand over the forecast period.